2SuuNNNy/BNGT-Website/README.md

 - PHP
 - MySQL

+## 👨‍💻 Author
+Created by **SuNNNy_r**

+## 📷 Preview
+_Add screenshots or demo images here_

 ## 🔒 License & Usage
 This project is **not open source**.
 All rights are reserved.
-Copying, modifying, or distributing this code without permission is strictly prohibited.
+Copying, modifying, or distributing this code without explicit permission is strictly prohibited.

-## 📷 Preview
-_Add screenshots or demo images here_
+© 2025 BNGT.
+All rights reserved.